Oliver Larraz

-Oliver Larraz (born September 16, 2001) is an American soccer player who plays as a midfielder for Major League Soccer club Colorado Rapids.
+Oliver Love Larraz (born September 16, 2001) is an American professional soccer player who plays as a midfielder for Major League Soccer club Colorado Rapids.

 Career

 Larraz joined the Colorado Rapids academy in 2014.
 In 2019, he featured for MSV Duisburg U-19s.

 On March 3, 2021, Larraz signed with Colorado as a homegrown player.
-Larraz proceeded to make his competitive debut for the club on May 15, 2021 in a home match against the Houston Dynamo.
-He entered the match in the 90th minute as a substitute for Jack Price as Colorado won 3-1.
+Larraz proceeded to make his competitive debut for the club on May 15, 2021, in a home match against the Houston Dynamo.
+He entered the match in the 90th minute as a substitute for Jack Price as Colorado won 3–1.

 On August 6, 2021, Larraz joined USL Championship side San Diego Loyal on loan.

+On March 15, 2022, the Colorado Rapids announced Larraz had successful surgery to repair an open fracture for his tibia.
+Because of the injury and subsequent recovery and rehabilitation, Larraz did not play any professional soccer during the MLS and MLS Next Pro 2022 season.

+Larraz spent the 2023 season with the Rapids 2 team, scoring 8 league goals and providing 8 assists while leading Rapids 2 to the MLS Next Pro Western conference playoff finals.
+Larraz was selected to the MLS NEXT Pro 2023 Best XI for his efforts.

+On February 24, 2024, Larraz earned his first start with the Colorado Rapids during their season opener against the Portland Timbers.
+Larraz quickly established himself in the starting squad under Chris Armas.